InfinityTools/InfinityAutoPackager/README.md

 1. Open main page of you mod, locate "Create new file" button
 ![](https://i.imgur.com/AdQe2jf.png)
-1. paste this into the filename `.github/workflows/InfinityAutoPackager.yaml`
+1. paste this into the filename `.github/workflows/InfinityAutoPackager.yaml`, do not skip dot at the beginning
 ![](https://i.imgur.com/kazdfBr.png)
 1. Open ["Infinity Auto Packager"](https://github.com/InfinityTools/InfinityAutoPackager/blob/master/.github/workflows/InfinityAutoPackager.yaml) file, copy all content and paste it into editor
 1. Click "Commit new file" in order to save changes